sign-language-processing/sign-language-processing.github.io/src/index.md

 * Focus on datasets beyond RWTH-PHOENIX-Weather-2014T [@cihan2018neural].
 Openly discuss the limited size and linguistic domain of this dataset.
 * Use metrics that are well-established in MT.
-If BLEU is used, compute it with SacreBLEU, report metric signatures and disable internal tokenization for gloss outputs.
+If BLEU [@papineni-etal-2002-bleu] is used, compute it with SacreBLEU [@post-2018-call-sacrebleu], report metric signatures and disable internal tokenization for gloss outputs.
 Do not compare to scores produced with a different or unknown evaluation procedure.
 * Given that glossing is corpus-specific, process glosses in a corpus-specific way, informed by transcription conventions.
 * Optimize gloss translation baselines with methods shown to be effective for low-resource MT.